 - ⅓ cup extra virgin olive oil

-- 2 15 oz. cans of Great Northern White Beans do not pour off liquid
+- 30 ounces Great Northern White Beans, canned do not discard liquid

 - 2 tablespoons extra virgin olive oil